wehappit/nsequence/README.md

 - `NotImplementedError`: Raised if the calculation fails, due to `TypeError`, `ValueError` or `ArithmeticError`.

 ### `terms_between_terms`
-Compute a list of sequence terms located between two given terms, inclusive.
+Computes a list of sequence terms located between two given terms, inclusive.

 #### Parameters
 - `term1`: The first term.